Not Only In Your Head: Depression And Gut Health

 Many of the drugs prescribed to treat depression often come with their own side-effects that only end up making us worse rather than freeing us from the affliction.

-No pun intended, but your problem does not only exist in your head!
+No pun intended, but your depression and fogginess do not only exist in your head!

 Depression starts in your gut, and it’s time we looked at how the food you eat is causing so much damage in your belly the effects are felt all the way up in your brain.